Install slrcsap in R:

 plot_sealevel(cksealevel)

-Various arguments for plot_sealevel()
+Various arguments for plot_sealevel() can change the

 appearance of the plot.
 Below, the color, units, and x-axis range are